Xylosynth XS7 in Solid Bubinga

 Bubinga is an exotic hardwood from equatorial Africa with an exceptional strength to weight ratio.
 It’s rich and luxurious grain bears a close resemblance to rosewood and along with other high-end instrument makers we like it for it’s hardness and figure.
 Being slightly denser than the birch laminate I think it has a pleasing ‘gravitas’ when struck although in reality there is little difference between the playing surfaces.
 As with any solid wood key care must be taken to avoid sudden temperature and humidity changes.
 Don’t leave next to radiators and cover if left in an auditorium overnight.

 Like most piano keyboards the Xylosynth is velocity sensitive – the harder you hit the louder the sound – with the full MIDI range from 0 to 127.

-You can choose to have our onboard sounds.
+You can choose to have our onboard sounds which come with headphone socket and a line-out to amplification.
 They are of average quality but inexpensive and a good way to start.
-This does not stop you accessing external sounds at any time using the ‘MIDI out’ and cable provided.
+This does not stop you accessing external sounds at any time using the ‘MIDI out’ or USB connections and cables provided.